 Inside Online High School Options

 Students turn to virtual high schools for a number of reasons.
 Some are adolescents who move around a lot or have unique extracurricular schedules that make a rigid, traditional school program difficult to keep up with.
 Others have learning challenges or desire more advanced coursework than what's offered in their local school system.
 Online programs can also be a flexible option for adults who want to earn that diploma or high school equivalency that they missed out on during their teen years.
-It's important to consider a few factors when choosing a program.
+It's important to consider a few factors when choosing a program, including the following:

 Accreditation is a sign that a high school program's curriculum meets certain academic requirements and standards set by education systems, accrediting commissions and other organizations.
 Programs may have regional accreditation, such as the Western Association of Schools and Colleges, and approvals or affiliations from national bodies like AdvanceED.
 Earning an accredited diploma is important because it could impact students' eligibility for college or employment.